julia018/LWCinFlow/README.md

-# LWC for lightning flow
+# Aura components for using in flow